 The Holy Ghost as Author

-As to these current “conspiracy theories” and debates regarding “missing elements in Scripture” and so forth, it is interesting to consider that since marriage is sanctified by God in the Bible and since Jesus was “made flesh” and he was Jewish….. it just might be that there are many traditions that he followed under the Law of Moses that would be in keeping with Jewish customs of his tribe, whether these details are mentioned in the New Testament or not.
+As to these current “conspiracy theories” and debates regarding “missing elements in Scripture” and so forth, it is interesting to consider that since marriage is sanctified by God in the Bible and since Jesus was “made flesh” and He was Jewish, it just might be that there are many traditions that he followed under the Law of Moses that would have been in keeping with Jewish customs of his tribe, whether these details are mentioned in the New Testament or not.

 Minding our own spiritual business: In the last analysis, one could decide that these types of questions might not require from us, any more than a passing “so what,” since the critical opportunity for each of us remains, which is to get focused on the Spirit and “get on with” the process of growing up spiritually.
 So laboring heavily over “whether or not” Jesus was married and other such questions…well, this can act at times as a distraction from the “real issue” which is “whether or not” we as individuals are fully committed to soul growth and “whether or not” we as individuals are “minding our own spiritual business” rather than getting caught up in flesh-motivated intrigue.

-It is wonderful having you as our special guest and I sincerely hope your time here will always be filled with wonder and the Peace of God, as you work to deepen your connection with the Spirit of God.
+It is wonderful having you as our special guest and I sincerely hope your time here will always be filled with wonder and peace as you explore the beautiful pages of “The Word” and as you deepen your connection with God.